flightaware/mongotcl/README.md

 * If -offset is present, the first offset rows of the result are skipped.

 * If -limit is present it specifies the maximum number of rows that can be returned.

+* If -comparebson is present it specifies a bson object that contains an encoded query to return only rows matching the query specification.

+* If -sort is present it contains a list of fields to sort by, from most significant to least significant.  if the first character of the field name is a dash that indicates sorting in reverse order.

+* If -code is present, it specifies a code body that is executed for each row returned

 Example